Institutional Review Board (IRB)

 Georgia State University’s Institutional Review Board will apply these tenants to all human subjects research, regardless of funding.

 The new human research protocol management system, iRIS, is now in operation.
 All IRB submissions should now be through the new system. iRIS may be accessed by going to http://protocol.gsu.edu and using your Campus ID and Campus ID password.
 All tutorials and guides on how to use iRIS may be found at the iRIS Training Portal.
-One on one training is available at the Exchange Monday through Friday from 8:30 a.m. to 5 p.m.
-To schedule an appointment, contact the Exchange at email@example.com.
-For technical assistance with the new system please contact the Help Desk either at firstname.lastname@example.org or by calling them at 404-413-HELP (4357).
-For questions regarding your application itself, please contact the IRB Office.
+One-on-one training is available at the Exchange Monday through Friday from 8:30 a.m. to 5 p.m.
+To schedule an appointment, contact the Exchange at firstname.lastname@example.org.
+For technical assistance with the new system please contact the Help Desk either at email@example.com or by calling 404-413-HELP (4357).
+For questions regarding your application, please contact the IRB office.

 There are no upcoming events.